Rajesh-VPai/HadamardNoise/README.md

 [Link](https://github.com/Rajesh-VPai/TaguchiHadamardNoise)
 #### About TaguchiHadamardNoise
 TaguchiHadamardNoise is a core Java orthogonal Array Matrix Generator.
 It can generate Taguchi as well as Hadamard Noise Orthogonal Array Matrix.
 It contains an example of how to self test itself using Orthogonal Array for Testing.
 It contains copious documentation on the code.
+It contains an application of DOE Programming (DP) similar to Genetic Programming (GP).
+It is used to generate random numbers with a small set of config files.

 Code does not throw any Java exception.
 - TaguchiHadamardNoise allows full degrees of freedom to the User.
 The User can generate an OA for any number of runs(rows), any factors (columns) and any LEVELS.
 It supports Hadamard MultiLevel Matrices (Level > 2)
 - At the core, the TaguchiHadamardNoise uses a simple pseudo DPRNG counter to generate the Full factorial OA.
 It also has a  algorithm function that generates pseudo algorithmic (but not full factorial nor pseudo random) cell value.
 The cell value is reffered to as partial OA.
 - The TaguchiHadamardNoise flags off if the runs are unique or duplicate.